BenjaminAbt/SustainableCode/README.md

 Sustainable applications are becoming increasingly important, because more and more energy consumption is attributable to the operations of a platform or application.

 On the user side, this can be seen in the battery life of a laptop or cell phone and as a platform operator, it can be seen in the costs of compute power.

-In this repository I use well-known snippets and compare them to sustainable implementations.
+In this repository I use well-known and daily snippets and compare them to sustainable implementations.

 It's worth it!